bsoelch/ConcatLang/Readme.md

 ### Optionals
 Optionals hold an optional value.

-Optionals are defined in the standard library and can be included with `optional #include`
+operators for interacting with optionals

 - `wrap`   wraps the top value on the stack in an optional
-- `unwrap` unwraps an optional value
-  - if the value is present it will be pushed on the stack
-  - if no value is present the program will exit
 - `??` checks if the optional is present
   - if the optional has a value it will push true
   - if no value is present it will push false
   - this operation does not consume the optional
+- `!` consumes the optional and pushes
+  `true` if the optional is empty and `false` otherwise

+unwrapping optionals:

+If a nonempty optional is used as the parameter of `if` `_if` or `do` the unwrapped value of the optional is pushed on the stack
+(if the optional is empty no value will be pushed on the stack)

+examples for interacting with optional can be found in the next section.

-### iterators
+### Iterators
 Iterators simplify iterating over all elements of a list, they are designed to work well with for-each loops.
 Iterators are defined in the standard library and